stormshift/automation/docs/GPU-DEMO.md

 ## Expected output:
 > Using CUDA Device [0]: Tesla K20Xm
-> GPU Device has SM 3.5 compute capability
+> GPU Devicegpu-mnist-jobs below:

-[Vector addition of 50000 elements]
-Copy input data from the host memory to the CUDA device CUDA kernel launch with 196 blocks of 256 threads
+launch with 196 blocks of 256 threads
 Copy output data from the CUDA device to the host memory Test PASSED
 Done